embeddedkafka/embedded-kafka-schema-registry/README.md

 Versions match the version of Confluent Schema Registry they're built against.

-## Important known limitation
+## Important known limitation (prior to Kafka v2.8.0)

-As Kafka core inlines the Scala library, you cannot use a different Scala **patch** version than [what Kafka used to compile its jars](https://github.com/apache/kafka/blob/trunk/gradle/dependencies.gradle#L30)!
+[Prior to v2.8.0](https://github.com/apache/kafka/pull/10174) Kafka core was inlining the Scala library, so you couldn't use a different Scala **patch** version than [what Kafka used to compile its jars](https://github.com/apache/kafka/blob/trunk/gradle/dependencies.gradle#L30)!

-Make sure to check the versions used by the corresponding release on Apache's repository.

 ## Breaking change: new package name